jupyter-lsp does not come with any language servers preinstalled.

-You can disable this feature by configuring autodetect
+You can disable auto-detection by configuring autodetect

-Notebook-Optimized Language Servers¶
+Notebook-optimized Language Servers¶

 NodeJS-based Language Servers¶